-Pure sine wave inverters: These types of inverters are an ideal choice for the high-powered electrical appliances including laptops, microwaves, and TVs.
-When compared to the other types of inverters, these are costlier.
+- Pure Sine Wave Inverters – They are an ideal choice for high-powered electrical appliances including laptops, microwaves, and TVs.
+However, they are costlier.

-Square wave inverters: These are the cheapest types of inverters and are best suited for appliances with a lower sensitivity rate such as fans and lights.
+- Square Wave Inverters – They are the cheapest types of inverters and are best suited for appliances with lower sensitivity rate like fans and lights.

 VA = Power required / Efficiency (Power factor)